lcrespom/angular-user-management/README.md

     reusable component.
 This component displays the combination of a label, an input field and the field validation error messages, if present.
 When using this component, the HTML template of a component with a form is much more manageable and easy to deal with.

+- `src/app/services`: this directory contains just one service, the `users-service` that simulates a remote users REST API with methods to get all users, update an existing user and add a new user.

+- `src/app/utils`: this directory contains `form-validation-utils`, a class with static methods used to check validity of inputs and generate appropriate validation error messages.
+An alternate approach could be to implement this as a singleton service and inject it in those components that require it.

 ## ToDo